Introduction to Chaplaincy Ministry – CHPL 500

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

+Discussions are collaborative learning experiences.
 The student is required to provide a thread in response to provided prompts for each Discussion.
-Each thread must be thorough and demonstrate course-related knowledge.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and include at least 1 scholarly source.
 In addition to the thread, the student is required to reply to two other classmates’ threads.
+Each reply must be at least 200 words and include at least 1 scholarly source.
 These replies will act as our classroom discussion.
 Good online netiquette is required.
-(Outcomes: A, D, E, F)
+(CLOs: A, D, E, F)

 The first quiz will deal with the history of chaplaincy from 27BC – 1600AD.